haotieu2001/haotieu2001/README.md

 ### Hi, I'm Hao :boy:

 I graduated in data science who is passionate about learning.
-You can find me playing table tennis when i'm not learning.
+I have one year of experience in DevOps and one year of experience in Data Scraping.
+You can find me playing table tennis when i'm not working.

 ## :school: School:
 - University of Information Technology - VNUHCM